eduardo-vitral/scalefree/README.md

-If you have found this software useful for your research, we would appreciate an acknowledgment to *"use of the Scale-free Modeling Software developed by R.P. van der Marel, J.H.J. de Bruijne and E. Vitral"*, along with a citation to the paper from the **References** section above.
+If you have found this software useful for your research, we would appreciate an acknowledgment to *"use of the Scale-free Modeling Software developed by R.P. van der Marel, J.H.J. de Bruijne and E. Vitral"*, along with a citation to the papers from the **References** section above.
-The respective `BibTeX` format is:
+The respective `BibTeX` formats are:

 ```bibtex
 @ARTICLE{1996MNRAS.282..909D,